rust-lang/rust/doc/tutorial.md

 the heap, and refer to that through a pointer.

 Rust supports several types of pointers.
-The simplest is the unsafe pointer, written `*TYPE`, which is a completely unchecked pointer type only used in unsafe code (and thus, in typical Rust code, very rarely).
-The safe pointer types are `@TYPE` for shared, reference-counted boxes, and `~TYPE`, for uniquely-owned pointers.
+The simplest is the unsafe pointer, written `*T`, which is a completely unchecked pointer type only used in unsafe code (and thus, in typical Rust code, very rarely).
+The safe pointer types are `@T` for shared, reference-counted boxes, and `~T`, for uniquely-owned pointers.

 All pointer types can be dereferenced with the `*` unary operator.